corydodt/Crosscap/doc/example/permitting/README.md

  token by implementing a property for `ICurrentUser.token`.

 - BYOT (bring your own token).
-In this scenario, a (probably **not** interactive, **not** HTML) service client generates the JWT and submits it along with every request.
+In this scenario, a (probably **not** interactive, **not** HTML) client generates the JWT and submits it along with every request.
 In this scenario the client must have a shared (potentially revokable) secret with your service.
-Secret storage services might help here to hold the shared secret (e.g. Kubernetes Secrets, Vault, Amazon Secrets Manager)--or the secret might simply be pre-shared.
+Secret-storage services might help here to hold the shared secret (e.g. Kubernetes Secrets, Vault, Amazon Secrets Manager)--or the secret might simply be pre-shared.

-   Since `permitting` provides `create_timed_token`, a client written in Python could use permitting to generate its tokens.
+   Since `permitting` provides `create_timed_token`, a client written in Python could use `permitting` to generate its tokens.

 - A token generation service.
-Similar to BYOT, except this external service (not the client) shares the secret with yours, and the external service issues the token to the client instead of expecting the client to generate it.
+Similar to BYOT, except this external service (not the client) holds the shared secret, and the external service issues the token to the client instead of expecting the client to generate it.